 Wild Rice Nutrition

-While wild rice shares a lot of nutritional similarities to its brown and white rice cousins, there are some notable differences.
+While wild rice shares a lot of nutritional similarities with its brown and white rice cousins, there are some notable differences.

 Wild rice is nutritionally dense